Chronicle 5. THE ENIGMATIC SEA PEOPLES

 “As a maritime trading civilization, it is unsurprising that the Minoans left us some beautiful fresco images of their ships, wooden sailing vessels superior to any others on the Mediterranean.
 Perhaps because of this fleet and the protecting seas, military images are unusual in Minoan art.
 Until the attacks by the Mycenaeans in 1450 BC, there is no real evidence that the Minoans fought wars with any other culture.
 This is in stark contrast to their contemporaries: the city states of Mesopotamia were constantly at war, celebrating their exploits on such works as the Stele of the Vultures, and Egypt covered tomb walls with images of military pomp.
 The Minoans preferred leisurely scenes or sports.
 They loved to decorate walls with murals of dolphins, flowers and fish.
 Their art has a grace, movement and exuberance distinct from the art of Egypt and Sumer, and… their craftsmanship is second to none.”

-This civilization is an astonishing paradox: A great power without a military aristocracy; a palace that was not a royal residence and neither the king was glorified; a religion with no grandeur, while women were equal to men and free.
+This civilization is an astonishing paradox: A great power without a military aristocracy; a palace that was not a royal residence and neither the king was glorified; a religion with no grandeur, while women were equal to men and free – or so it seems.

-This civilization is an astonishing paradox, indeed: A great power without a military aristocracy; a palace that was not a royal residence and neither the king was glorified; a religion with no grandeur, while women were equal to men and free:
+This civilization is an astonishing paradox, indeed: A great power without a military aristocracy; a palace that was not a royal residence and neither the king was glorified; a religion with no grandeur, while women were equal to men and free – or so it seems:

 “The Minoans were skilled and sensitive architects, and the palaces count amongst their greatest works of art.
 The most famous is the palace at Knossos, often called the ‘Palace of Minos’.
 A multi-storey complex of corridors, rooms and staircases built around a central courtyard, the palace boasted impressive plumbing as well as lovely frescos, columns and gardens.
 Visitors found its ‘agglutinative’ architecture of over 1000 rooms so confusing that it is thought to have inspired the myth of the Minotaur’s Labyrinth.
 Knossos was an entire community, a centre for religion, pottery production and storage of trade goods, and a venue for festivals.
 For this reason the term ‘palace’ is not adequate for describing these Minoan complexes.”